 Welcome to my website!
 I am an assistant professor at Copenhagen Business School.
-I obtained my PhD in Finance from Stockholm School of Economics in June 2020.
+I obtained my PhD in Finance from Stockholm School of Economics.
 I am interested in banking, corporate finance, and financial intermediation.
-You can find my CV here and a list of my ongoing projects below.
+You can find my CV here and some of my ongoing projects below.

 Big Broad Banks: How Does Cross-Selling Affect Lending?
-EFA Doctoral Tutorial Best Paper Prize 2019
+Conditionally Accepted at the Review of Finance

 Abstract: This paper investigates how cross-selling affects relationship lending with internal data of a large bank and the Swedish credit registry.
 I show that within a bank-firm relationship, profit earned from non-loan products cross-subsidizes loans and increases 1) credit supply and 2) lenience in delinquency.
 For identification, I exploit the Basel II-induced exogenous variation in products' profitability while holding constant the firms' creditworthiness and relationship informativeness.
 I find that the average affected firms experienced a decrease of 6.1% ($400,000) in credit supply and 24% (9.9 pp) in lenience in delinquency.
 The results inform optimal regulatory design for lenders who multi-produce.

 Conferences: AFA 2021, CICF 2021, EFA 2020, European Central Bank Young Economists’ Competition 2020